 The Last Goodbye, according to the Old Globe, "is a remarkable fusion of the classic and the modern, melding Shakespeare's Romeo and Juliet, in its original text and period, with some of the most thrilling rock music of the past 20 years, staged with limitless invention by one of the true theatrical visionaries at work today.
 That light in yonder window is still the east and Juliet is still the sun . . . but the sound in her bedchamber is all new: the sweeping, emotional and extraordinarily beautiful songs of the late rock icon Jeff Buckley.
 The Last Goodbye views the feud between the Capulets and the Montagues firmly from the perspective of the young people it impacts most, and the violence, turmoil and passion in the public streets and private rooms of Verona are given voice not only through Shakespeare's celebrated poetry but also through music that is intimate and epic, raucous and sublime."

+Plans for a future Broadway production have not been announced; however, The Old Globe presents this new version of The Last Goodbye by special arrangement with Hal Luftig, Ruth and Steve Hendel, The Marks-Moore-Turnbull Group and executive producer Lauren Fitzgerald.
 An earlier version had its world premiere at Williamstown Theatre Festival in the summer of 2010, where it broke all box-office records for Williamstown's Nikos Stage.
 The new version opening at The Old Globe reflects two years of developmental workshops under the direction of Timbers.

 "This daring, moving and hugely entertaining work brings together many of the things that are central to the Globe's identity: a classic text, the vibrant energies of the musical theatre, a sumptuous and splendid production and a creative team of the first rank in the American Theatre," said artistic director Barry Edelstein in a statement.